SeedEquity/EntityFramework-BranchDb/README.md

 EntityFramework-BranchDb
 ========================

-Create databases per branch in Entity Framework and Git / Mercurial
+Easily create new EF databases per branch from Mercurial or Git